theadeshkhanna/Login-Register-authentication/README.md

 After registration user can login.

-The otp function is still under process but it can generate otp on your mobile number provided your number must be verified on my twilio account.
+it can generate otp on your mobile number provided your number must be verified on my twilio account.